Larry Richman’s Missionary Companions

 On September 27, 1976, Elder Luis Manuel “Manin” Argueta sent me a letter from Patzún telling me what was happening in the mission.
 He also said [translated from Spanish] “You will always be my best friend.
 When you were here, I gave you a hard time and I probably did not show it, but you are my best friend.
 I have confided in you things that I have never told anyone else.
 I really miss your example and your help.
 It’s messed up to have such a good friend so far away and not be able to talk with you whenever I want.
 It is hard to develop a sincere friendship or find a true friend, but I feel that I’ve done it with you, and I hope that never changes.”

 I received a Christmas card from him in 1979.
 And that was the last letter I got from him.
+I have tried to contact him since, but without success.

 Bradley Wayne Hixson